MQ-FOAR705/Osmond-Chiu---Proof-of-Concept---Implementation/README.md

 Your default browser will also open at the URLs to create Zotero and Hypothes.is accounts.

-The software's Instructions and a Checklist will also open to guide you through the process of installing and testing the software.
+The software's Instructions will also open to guide you through the process of installing the software.

+A User Acceptance Test checklist in this respository will enable testing of the steps of the software packaage.

 # Issues: